KRFlowers/nyc-fhv-rideshare-forecasting/README.md

 ## Limitations

+This project analyzes 1-day-ahead predictions and serves as a proof of concept rather than production-grade analysis.
+Real-world scheduling applications would require 7-14 day forecast horizons to be operationally useful.
+This was a key lesson learned in demand forecasting, and extending to longer horizons is planned for future iterations.

-This analysis focuses on the top 100 highest-demand zones to keep the project manageable while still capturing 72% of total citywide demand.
+Analysis was also limited to the top 100 highest-demand zones to keep the project computationally manageable while still capturing 72% of total citywide demand.
 Lower-demand zones were not modeled but could be included in future iterations.
 External factors like weather and events were not incorporated at this stage.

 ## Future Work

+- Extend to multi-day predictions (7-day, 14-day) to better reflect real-world operational forcasting requirements.
-- Hyperparameter tuning for XGBoost
+- Add hyperparameter tuning for XGBoost
-- Add weather and event data
+- Add weather data and event calendar
-- Expand beyond top 100 zones
+- Expand beyond top 100 zones to include all ride-share demand

 ## How to Run